 5. Adapt Your Leadership Style

 By adapting your leadership style to the temperaments of your team members, you can create a more engaged and productive workforce.
-You can also build stronger relationships with your team members and foster a culture of mutual respect and understanding.
+You can also build stronger relationships with your team members and support a culture of mutual respect and understanding.

 FAQ